himsoklong/NLP_tagging/README.md

 # NLP_tagging
-This project is about making NLP term tagging using RNN and CRF model.
+This project aims to acreate an NLP term tagger using RNN and CRF models.

 ## How to install
 0. We recomend setting up a virtual environment (e.g. a conda venv [https://anaconda.org/anaconda/conda](https://anaconda.org/anaconda/conda))